sakaki-/gentoo-on-b3/README.md

 ```
 This is loosely equivalent to `apt-get upgrade` on Debian.

-Note that because Gentoo is a source-based distribution, and the B3 is not a particularly fast machine, updating your machine may take a number of hours, if many packages have changed.
+Note that because Gentoo is a source-based distribution, and the B3 is not a particularly fast machine, updating may take a number of hours, if many packages have changed.

-Once the `emerge` process has completed, it is usually prudent to issue:
+Once the `emerge` process has completed, it is prudent to issue:
 ```
 b3 ~ # dispatch-conf
 ```